 Be a copy machine – for beginners

-Take an Arabic newspaper, the Qur’an, or a novel and write down (copy) two or three sentences every day.
+Take an , the Qur’an, or a novel and write down (copy) two or three sentences every day.
 Write them on a paper – by hand.

 If you are a beginner, don’t worry about the content.
 It is not relevant to understand the sentences.
 Your brain will get used to Arabic patterns.

 It might sound old school, but it worked for me.
-Also, your eyes will get used to the .
+Also, your eyes will get used to the Arabic script.

 Create a playlist – for beginners

 Conjugate verbs and record them (ask a native speaker), listen to them, again and again.
-After a year, the conjugation of the dual and the will feel somehow natural.
+After a year, the conjugation of the and the feminine plural will feel somehow natural.

 If you don’t want to do it on your own: Matthew Aldrich (Lingualism) has developed some pretty good materials for Arabic dialects (Egyptian Arabic verbs, etc.)

-He also offers Anki vocab files and mp3 files (recorded by native speakers).
+He also offers vocab files and mp3 files (recorded by native speakers).

 Watch Netflix with Arabic subtitles